HuanPeng123/FaceDetectAndFusion/README.md

 # FaceDetectAndFusion
-Web for face detect,recognition and fusion
+#Web for face detect,recognition and fusion
+#some mistakes ,front-end in fact